Scripted Installation

 --beacon

-Required by the Lightweight Kubernetes inventory agent, and so is mandatory either for the install script, or for one of these environment variables:
+Required by the Lightweight Kubernetes Inventory Agent, and so is mandatory either for the install script, or for one of these environment variables:

 • If the --beacon flag is not set, the install script checks for an environment variable called LWK_BEACON, and uses the value if this is found.